Marketing stars know that social media is a huge and vital part of every single media marketing campaign they run.

 Here is a video guide by Ilena Smith on using Circloscope on your business page or personal profile.

-To get the best results from a real-time social platform like Twitter, you’ll want to post tweets when your followers are available to engage.
+To get the best results from a real-time social network like Twitter, you’ll want to post tweets when your followers are available to engage.

 To get started, you only need to enter relevant industry keywords.

 Among other features, you can also track your followers in the last week or in a given period.

 Finally, you can integrate your optimized posting schedule from FollowerWonk with your posting schedule in Buffer.

 If your brand is doing visual marketing on these social media platforms, then Piqora will be a great tool to add to your arsenal.

 You can use the tool to discover, curate and schedule updates on Pinterest and Instagram.

 Further, by digging into the analytics, you can find the most pinned, repinned, most liked, commented on and shared content.

 Engagement is where a marketer’s heart starts beating.